reduxjs/redux/README.md

 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as [live code editing combined with a time traveling debugger](https://github.com/reduxjs/redux-devtools).

-You can use Redux together with [React](https://reactjs.org), or with any other view library.
+You can use Redux together with [React](https://react.dev), or with any other view library.
-It is tiny (2kB, including dependencies), and has a rich ecosystem of addons.
+The Redux core tiny (2kB, including dependencies), and has a rich ecosystem of addons.

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/reduxjs/redux/test.yaml?branch=master&event=push&style=flat-square)
 [![npm version](https://img.shields.io/npm/v/redux.svg?style=flat-square)](https://www.npmjs.com/package/redux)